JeremySH/KataQuery/README.md

 Bookmarks are created "On Request."
 That means: your edits aren't automatically remembered in the history, *you must save a position to return to it.* This is to keep things from getting hella confusing when dragging about stones, etc.

-To create a positional bookmark, use the "Bookmarks" menu or CMD-SHIFT-B
+To create a positional bookmark, use the "Bookmarks" menu or `CMD-SHIFT-B`

-To navigate through your bookmarked positions, use the mouse wheel.
+To navigate through your bookmarked positions, use the mouse wheel. or `SHIFT-CMD-[` and `SHIFT-CMD-]`

 When you change board sizes, all bookmarks are deleted.